g4197/codebase/README.md

-# RDMA-wrapper
+# codebase

-* To make an RDMA wrapper for drivers with version 5 (RDMA-Core).
+* To make a simple RDMA wrapper.

 * By the way, collect the code that I may use later.